Lucas-Tran/ForgeGameEngine/README.md

 ## Change Log

-Version 0.2 - Added color to the window by using GLAD Version 0.1 - Created basic window program
+Version 0.3 - Made a triangle appear on the window Version 0.2 - Added color to the window by using GLAD Version 0.1 - Created basic window program